meny2333/dear-imgui-godot/README.md

 **Do not attempt to build UI asynchronously.**

+# Why Rust instead of C++?

+Most are already familiar with [pkdawon's imgui-godot](https://github.com/pkdawson/imgui-godot) addon, which uses C++ GDExtension.
+My original goal was to add web support to that addon, but dependencies were outdated and the project appears to be abandoned.
+I happen to prefer [godot-rust](https://github.com/godot-rust/gdext) for GDExtension development, so I opted for a more direct bridge with [imgui-rs](https://github.com/imgui-rs/imgui-rs) instead.

 # Supports

 - Editor: Godot 4.3+
 - Language: GDScript, C#, Rust
 - Platform: Windows, Linux, macOS, Web

-# Why Rust instead of C++?

-Most are already familiar with [pkdawon's imgui-godot](https://github.com/pkdawson/imgui-godot) addon, which uses C++ GDExtension.
-My original goal was to add web support to that addon, but dependencies were outdated and the project appears to be abandoned.
-I happen to prefer [godot-rust](https://github.com/godot-rust/gdext) for GDExtension development, so I opted for a more direct bridge with [imgui-rs](https://github.com/imgui-rs/imgui-rs) instead.

-# Usage - GDScript
+# Usage

+## API

 `ImGui` is a global Node (`ImGuiApi` class).
 Build UI inside its per-frame `imgui_layout` signal (emitted from Rust):